 Last week, we started with three forms of transitions: change of direction (bend), change of gait (walk-trot-walk) and change of circle size (20m and 10m circles).
 The idea was to negotiate those changes as smoothly and balanced as possible through the circle exercise.

 This week, we're going to work on straight lines moving to a circle back to a straight line.
 In general, straight lines are even harder to do well than bends because true straightness means being equally able on both the left and right sides.
 Both horse and rider must become straight even on turn lines or bends, but on a straight line, lack of straightness is easily evident.

 Walk-Trot-Canter-Trot-Walk Transition, Straight Line to 15-m Circle, Counter Canter

-Although we are still working on progressive transitions (up and down transitions that occur in order), this exercise is somewhat more challenging than the last one.
+Although we are still working on progressive transitions (up and down transitions that occur in order of gaits), this exercise is somewhat more challenging than Week One.
 You can accommodate for young/untrained horses or beginner riders as indicated at the bottom.